This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 vanishes into thin air.
 With a relational database, this sort of thing is not possible, regardless of crashes or

 concurrency.
-This is a major reason relational databases are a great choice as your company’s source of truth—something
+This is a major reason relational databases are a great choice as your company’s source of truth.
+Another major reason for using relational data stores is the support for schemas

-and constraints, as discussed in the next section.
+and constraints, as discussed next.

 Schemas and Constraints